Align Probiotic Review: Digestive Support or Waste of Money?

 Conclusion

-Align's probiotic is likely to improve gut health both in healthy individuals and those with conditions like IBS.
-The probiotic strain in Align is clinically proven to reduce digestive issues.
+Align's probiotic is likely to improve gut health both in healthy individuals and individuals with IBS.

 We don't currently recommend Align due to the inclusion of three questionable inactive ingredients, including a preservative that was described as toxic when ingested in a medical review.